Tracey Eaton is an assistant professor at Flagler College. He teaches writing, communication and photography classes.

 He travels to Havana regularly.
 In 2008, he created a Cuba blog called Along the Malecón, and in 2010 he founded an investigative journalism website called the Cuba Money Project.

 In 2010 and again in 2011, Eaton received a Pulitzer Center grant to support his reporting in Cuba.

-In January 2013, he began working with the Center for Democracy in the Americas in Washington, D.C., as part of a six-month collaborative project.
+From January to June 2013, he carried out a collaborative project with the Center for Democracy in the Americas in Washington, D.C.
 See more about that here.

 In August 2012, Eaton published a 181-page book called “Cuban Thunder: Harley-Davidson in Cuba.”
 The multimedia book was designed for iPad and contains more than 1,150 photos.

 In May 2012, Eaton traveled to Syracuse University for a four-day National Press Photographers Association multimedia workshop.
 His wife, Maira, kindly agreed to be interviewed for one of Eaton’s first videos, “Stitching a Dream,” at left.

 Eaton began posting videos to Vimeo in April 2011.
 They had recorded 2.6 million “loads” and 48,000 “plays” as of January 2013.